 In terms of access to the sea, the shortest route from Lar is 160 km connecting it to Bandar-e Pol, but the distance decreases to 97 km if we consider it as a straight line.

 - By bus

-For traveling to Larestan by Bus, there are direct buses leaving from the cities of Shiraz, Bandar Abbas, Jahrom, and Qeshm.
+For traveling to this city by bus, there are direct buses leaving from the cities of Shiraz, Bandar Abbas, Jahrom, and Qeshm.